 My hypothesis is that the latest Chrome does break offline Gmail, based on the following experimental evidence:

-, I observed that I had been out of range for a long time, and was way backed up on messages to answer.
+Act One: About eight hours ago, as noted in a choleric-themed dispatch, I observed that I had been out of range for a long time, and was way backed up on messages to answer.
 So I loaded up the Gmail Offline queue on my computer* as I prepared for the long flight back to DC.

 While I was still in the San Diego airport, my offline Gmail screen looked like this -- messages deliberately blurred up but still included to show that there was something in there to answer: